makerdao/community/governance/polls/MIP10c9-SP30 - Whitelist Oasis.app on ETHUSD, WSTETHUSD, WBTCUSD, RENBTCUSD, YFIUSD, UNIUSD, LINKUSD, MANAUSD Oracles - April 18, 2022.md

 start_date: 2022-04-18T16:00:00
 end_date: 2022-04-21T16:00:00
 ---
-# Whitelist Oracle Access to Oasis.app on ETHUSD, WSTETHUSD, WBTCUSD, RENBTCUSD, YFIUSD, UNIUSD, LINKUSD, MANAUSD (MIP10c9-SP30) - April 18, 2022
+# Whitelist Oasis.app on Multiple Oracles (MIP10c9-SP30) - April 18, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Oracles Core Unit.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, April 18 at 16:00 UTC.